Become a CIMT

 Patrick has been a Physical Therapist and Athletic Trainer since 1994.
 He graduated from Grand Valley State University and started Great Lakes Seminars in 1996.
 He is the co-owner and Clinical Director for Great Lakes Seminars and is also the president of Probility Physical Therapy.
 Probility is a company which has 13 clinics in the Southeast, MI area.
 He has created the manual therapy courses for Great Lakes Seminars and has trained the instructors to ensure high quality courses and effective, consistent delivery.

-All registrants must complete the below-required courses before they are eligible for the Synthesis course to earn the CIMT certification.
-There are no restrictions on how quickly you must complete the courses or how quickly you can take the Synthesis course after you complete the courses required.
-However, we encourage you to make sure that you have had sufficient time to gain a working knowledge of the techniques before sitting for the certification.
+Synthesis CIMT Certification is only open to physical therapists.
+All registrants must complete the nine prerequisite courses listed below before they are eligible to register for Synthesis.
+There are no restrictions on the order of the prerequisite courses or how quickly you must complete them before Synthesis.
+We encourage all registrants to ensure there is sufficient time to gain a working knowledge of the techniques before sitting for the certification.

-To qualify to take the Synthesis course, you must complete a total of nine in-person courses, which are listed below.
-The courses marked in blue are required.
-You must also choose one of the two courses related to Myofascial Release (marked in purple).
+The Synthesis prerequisite courses are listed below.
+Courses marked in blue are required for all registrants.
+You also must choose one of the two courses related to Extremities and one of the two courses related to Myofascial Release (all marked in purple) for a total of nine prerequisite courses.
 Click on a course to learn more information and register.